petervandenabeele/covid19-logarithmic-trending/README.md

 Please collaborate with comments, PR, forked Notebooks.

-Most needed now is: data on:
+Most needed now is data on:

 * hospitalisations
 * ICU
 * breathing apparatus

-in different European countries.
+in different European countries (particularly The Netherlands).

 ## Why